 • Our internship program in Sydney, Australia, is popular with pre-OT students who want to travel abroad and gain valuable hands-on experience in the field.

-Hannah Vercellotti ’20 is an occupational therapy graduate student at University of Illinois at Chicago.
+Annika Strack '22 is an occupational therapy graduate student at Washington University in St Louis, Mo.

 Sara Melchior ’17 is an occupational therapist with Carle Health in Champaign-Urbana, Ill.